-The upper-panel of Table 8 shows foreign-source income and foreignsource income as a share of assets for 1118-filers paying regular tax and paying AMT.
+The upper panel of table 6.8 shows foreign-source income and foreign-source income as a share of assets for form 1118 filers paying regular tax and paying AMT.
 In total, 56 percent of all foreign-source income is earned by AMT firms.
-As a result, incentives for the receipt of the majority of foreignsource income are governed by the rules and tax rates affecting the AMT rather than the regular tax.
+As a result, incentives for the receipt of the majority of foreign-source income are governed by the rules and tax rates affecting the AMT rather than the regular tax.

-The upper-panel of Table 8 can also be used to examine whether a greater share of foreign-source income is reported by 1118-filers subject to the AMT than would be expected based on the share of assets reported by these firms.
-As noted earlier the measure of assets used here may understate the current value of foreign subsidiary assets.
-Additionally, because the measure of assets also includes the book value of domestic assets, the ratio of foreign source income to assets should not be interpreted as the return on a firm's foreign assets.
+The upper panel of table 6.8 can also be used to examine whether a greater share of foreign-source income is reported by form 1118 filers subject to the AMT than would be expected based on the share of assets reported by these firms.
+As noted earlier, the measure of assets used here may understate the current value of foreign subsidiary assets.
+In addition, because the measure of assets also includes the book value of domestic assets, the ratio of foreign-source income to assets should not be interpreted as the return on a firm's foreign assets.

-In aggregate, there does not appear to be a significant difference in the ratio of foreign-source income to assets for AMT firms and non-AMT firms.
-For example, foreign-source income comprises 1.31 percent of assets for non-AMT payers and 1.49 percent of assets for AMT payers, a difference of only 14 percent.
-Of 1118-filers with assets less than \$500 million, however, foreign-source income of non-AMT firms comprises 2.47 percent of assets, while for the AMT firms foreign-source income comprises 6.48 percent of assets, a strikingly large difference of more than 150 percent.
+In aggregate, there does not appear to be a significant difference in the ratio of foreign-source income to assets between AMT firms and non-AMT firms.
+For example, foreign-source income constitutes 1.31 percent of assets for non-AMT payers and 1.49 percent of assets for AMT payers, a difference of only 14 percent.
+Of form 1118 filers with assets less than \$500 million, however, foreign-source income of non-AMT firms constitutes 2.47 percent of assets, while for the AMT firms foreign-source income constitutes 6.48 percent of assets, a strikingly large difference of more than 150 percent.

-The bottom panel of Table 8 presents the same data for foreign-source dividends (except deemed dividends).
-Foreign-source dividends can be viewed as a relatively more discretionary component of foreign income and therefore may better represent the voluntary repatriation of income by the U.S. parent.
-A similar story holds as in the top panel.
-In aggregate, foreign-source dividends account for 0.86 percent of assets for non-AMT corporations and account for only 0.72 percent of assets for AMT firms.
-The fact that dividends of non-AMT firms comprise a higher percentage of assets than for AMT firms is entirely due to dividends received by the highest asset category.
-When only 1118-firms with less than \$500 million in assets are examined, dividends are found to comprise 2.00 percent of assets for the non-AMT firms and 6.55 percent of assets for the AMT firms, or a rate more than 200 percent higher for the AMT firms.
+The bottom panel of table 6.8 presents the same data for foreign-source dividends (except deemed dividends).25 Foreign-source dividends can be viewed as a relatively more discretionary component of foreign income and therefore may better represent the voluntary repatriation of income by the U.S. parent.
+A story similar to that in the top panel holds.
+In aggregate, foreign-source dividends account for 0.86 percent of assets for non-AMT corporations and for only 0.72 percent of assets for AMT firms.
+The fact that dividends compose a higher percentage of assets for non-AMT firms than for AMT firms is entirely the result of dividends received by the highest asset category.
+When